Our Approach to Beekeeping

 Our first apiary was established in West Oxford, between the Seacourt and Botley Streams, and borders the extensive meadows north of Botley Road.
 We are surrounded by gardens and a linden avenue, and are close to the Botley Meadow Allotments.

-We manage additional colonies nearby in Cumnor, South Oxford (Hogacre Common), Central Oxford (University College), and (coming soon!)
-North Oxford.
-Each is within a distinctive environment, offering a rich and varied source source of pollen and nectar.
+We manage additional colonies nearby in Cumnor, South Oxford (Hogacre Common), Central and North Oxford (University College), and Farmoor.
+Each is within a distinctive environment, offering a rich and varied source of pollen and nectar.

 Apiary sites